foundry-rs/foundry/fmt/README.md

 uint x = 100;
 ```

-The commend can also be placed at the end of the line:
+The comment can also be placed at the end of the line:

 ```solidity
 uint x = 100; // forgefmt: disable-line